vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 you are at least somewhat familiar with Graphcore's **IPU** accelerators, you will know why.
 But for the uninitiated, the amount of on-chip memory that can be directly accessed without hassle on an IPU, is considerably smaller than the GPUs of today.
-Though the IPU also has a number of advantages versus a GPU, the reduced size does mean that parallel execution strategies are a more frequent occurrence.
+Luckily, it has a substantial amount of secondary DRAM memory - also on IPU - so offloading is faster than it would be to CPU.
+Nevertheless, though the IPU also has a number of advantages versus a GPU, the reduced size does mean that parallel execution strategies are a more frequent occurrence.

 Though that doesn't sound great, if you stop to consider the fast growing model sizes in the artificial intelligence research community, you will maybe notice